Partial List of Features

 This feature is controlled in the PBX User Panel.

-*The phone system is capable of routing the final (unanswered) call to many different destinations (such as voicemails, other extensions, IVR’s, call queues, and more).
-This is an advanced feature of follow me and requires additional configuration.
-Contact a VOIPITS representative for more details.
+*The phone system is capable of routing the final (unanswered) call to many different destinations (such as voicemails, other extensions, IVR’s, call queues, and more.)
+This is an advanced feature of Follow Me and requires additional configuration.

 This feature allows calls which would usually originate at a given location to be forwarded to another.
 Once call forwarding is activated, all calls are redirected to the intended destination immediately.
 Calls can be forwarded to another extension, phone number (such as a cell phone), an IVR, and more.